gabirel1/EIP-PLD-SOLUTION/README.md

 However you will need to start the Backend server, host it and do a little configuration first.

+## Application

+If for whatever reason your backend server url changes, make sure to clear the localstorage of the application.
+You can do this by opening the developer tools and typing `localStorage.clear()` in the console.
+Or by pressing `CTRL + SHIFT + I` and then clicking on the `Application` tab and then on `Clear storage`.

 ## DEPENDENCIES

 There should be no dependencies for the application to run as there will be releases.